Improving the Efficiency of Multi-Region Underwriting

 05

-The testing strategy was thorough and multifaceted, ensuring the system exceeded user expectations.
-Building on the foundation laid during the Prototype phase, we continued leveraging interactive prototypes in collaborative design sessions and usability reviews.
+Often we weren't on track.
+Sometimes we were.
+I continued leveraging interactive prototypes in collaborative design sessions and usability reviews.
 This ongoing dialogue with users was instrumental in refining the system's usability and functionality.

-The testing strategy was thorough and multifaceted, ensuring the system exceeded user expectations.
-Building on the foundation laid during the Prototype phase, we continued leveraging interactive prototypes in collaborative design sessions and usability reviews.
+Often we weren't on track.
+Sometimes we were.
+I continued leveraging interactive prototypes in collaborative design sessions and usability reviews.
 This ongoing dialogue with users was instrumental in refining the system's usability and functionality.

 06